British Choirs on the Net

 • Ely Consort, Ely, Cambridgeshire A medium-sized choir of about 36 voices, directed by Matthew Rudd.
 We perform music in a wide variety of styles; our performance venues include Ely Cathedral as well as other local churches.
 Rehearsals take place on Thursday evenings at the King’s School, Ely.

-• Ember Choral Society, Thames Ditton, Middlesex Formed in 1956 and incorporating the Hichley Wood School Choral Society.
-The Society has about 100 members who come from all over Elmbridge, Kingston and beyond.
+• Ember Choral, Thames Ditton, Surrey Formed in 1956, the Society has about 100 members who come from all over Elmbridge, Kingston and beyond.
+Conductor is Joel Newsome-Hubbard.
+The choir's repertoire covers a wide range of music including contemporary composers.

 • Emmanuel College Choir, Cambridge A mixed voice choir which sings services to a high standard in the Chapel of Emmanuel College, along with concerts and tours.